What is BMR?

 You can also select a subset of disks and volumes to be cloned, configure the host name and IP addresses on the target machine, and schedule the clone and sync operations so that your BMR protection is fully automated.

 VERITAS Bare Metal Restore (VBMR) supports Windows and Unix clients and is tightly coupled with Veritas NetBackup for backup data storage.
-VBMR requires a number of logical servers.
+VBMR will restore the operating system, the system configuration, and all the system files and the data files from a single command, then a client reboot.
+You need to follow three steps to get a successful BMR of a client:

 VBMR Master Server